Healing Herbal Smoothies, Teas and Cordials

 6. Decant the syrup into sterilised bottles, seal and label with the name and date.
 The syrup will last for at least six weeks if kept refrigerated.

 This cordial is useful for easing insomnia and helping you get to sleep at night.
 Getting a good night's sleep is important to enable you to be able to cope with the stresses and strains of everyday life as well as for good physical, mental and emotional health.

-Valerian root has long been used for its relaxing, sedative and anxiety reducing properties.
-It is advised however that valerian is not used while taking any other medication that has a depressant affect.
+Valerian root has long been used for its relaxing, sedative and anxiety-reducing properties.
+It is advised however that valerian is not used while taking any other medication that has a depressant effect.